MuxyAI (MAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MuxyAI Historical Price

-According to the latest data gathered on MuxyAI live price page, the current price of MuxyAI is 0.000082USD.
+According to the latest data gathered on MuxyAI live price page, the current price of MuxyAI is 0USD.
 The circulating supply of MuxyAI(MAI) is

 - 24-hour0.00%$ 0$ 0$ 0